|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Additionally, Newman points out that the school system provides a prime example of systemic distortion - information that does not relate to an institution’s survival gets filtered out.
 One administrator, for example, stated that if a child confided he or she was using drugs to a counselor, it would not be of his concern, as long as the student was not using drugs on school grounds.

 Filtering important information to teachers is even more problematic.
 When Andrew Golden, one of the Westside shooters, saw a school counselor regarding threats he had made to harm himself or others, the information only reached as far as the counselor and one administrator.
 Teachers who were in a better position to observe Andrew’s behavior were never informed.

 Certainly privacy and confidentiality boundaries are important, and children within the school system should be protected from violations of their privacy.
 However, as Newman suggests, the great and complicated lengths to which schools go to ensure no inappropriate information is shared may create a dangerous inhibitory process which effectively prevents students at risk from being identified and addressed.

-On this track, we have discussed four aspects of how structural secrecy may decrease the likelihood that school shooters will be identified early.
+In this section, we have discussed four aspects of how structural secrecy may decrease the likelihood that school shooters will be identified early.
 These four aspects are privacy, the clean slate, institutional memory loss, and the counselor-student confidentiality boundary.

-On the next track we will discuss five aspects of weak or mixed signals that can interfere with the ability to identify children at risk within the school system.
-These five aspects are, masters of disguise, fragmentation, ‘just laugh it off’, perceived overreactions, and the perception that teachers cannot do anything.
+In the next section we will discuss five aspects of weak or mixed signals that can interfere with the ability to identify children at risk within the school system.
+These five aspects are masters of disguise, fragmentation, "just laugh it off," perceived overreactions, and the perception that teachers cannot do anything.